Fatigue is one of the more unpleasant

 less late at night

-your body still needs enough fluids.
+your body still needs to be hydrated well.

 is the best choice in the evening.
 Definitely avoid tea and coffee: not

-- If you can arrange it practically, the half-hour trick
+If you can arrange it practically,

-will help you avoid a few nightly bathroom runs.
+can help you avoid a few nightly bathroom runs.
 Pee about half an hour

 or an hour before you go to bed.